-11 June 2012 Registration forms available from the websites of any of the Consortium grammar schools.
-13 July 2012 Closing date for receipt of Registration Forms 20 September 2012 11+ tests take place in Slough primary schools for pupils attending those schools 22 September 2012 11+ tests at testing centres for children attending primary schools outside Slough.
-Mid-October 2012 Parents notified of results of 11+ tests 31 October 2012 Deadline for submission of Common Application Form to Local Authority 1 March 2013 Notification of allocation of school places by Local Authority.
+24 May 2013 Registration forms available from the websites of any of the Consortium grammar schools, or directly from the schools.
+28 June 2013 Closing date for receipt of Registration Forms 21 September 2013 11+ tests take place at testing centres for all registered children Mid-October 2013 Parents notified of results of 11+ tests 31 October 2013 Deadline for submission of Common Application Form to Local Authority 3 March 2014 First working day after 1 March Notification of allocation of school places by Local Authority.
 Formal offers from schools will follow soon after.